 The certificate in Diaspora Studies consists of 12 credit-hours of course work distributed as follows:

-3. Participation in a minimum of five extracurricular activities sponsored by the Callie House Research Center for the Study of Global Black Cultures and Politics.
-A short paper reflecting on the insights gained from participating must be submitted to the director of graduate studies before conferral of the certificate.
+- Participation in a minimum of five extracurricular activities sponsored by the Callie House Research Center for the Study of Global Black Cultures and Politics.
+A short paper reflecting on the insights gained from participating in each activity must be submitted to the director of graduate studies before conferral of the certificate.

 We expect that the Certificate in Diaspora Studies will attract a broad range of graduate students with varying degrees of interests with respect to the certificate program.
 Our offering of the certificate is way to engage more fully at the graduate level; we welcome then all graduate students whether they are interested in pursuing the certificate or merely enrolling in our courses for exposure to field.